Pavlovsk, Saint Petersburg

-Pavlovsk (Па́вловск "[the town] of Pavel" after Emperor Pavel (Paul) of Russia) is a municipal town in Pushkinsky District in the suburban part of the federal city of St. Petersburg, Russia, located 30 km south from St. Petersburg proper and about 4 km southeast from Pushkin.
+Pavlovsk (Па́вловск "[the town] of Pavel" after Emperor Pavel (Paul) of Russia) is a municipal town in Pushkinsky District in the suburban part of the federal city of Saint Petersburg, Russia, located 30 km south from Saint Petersburg proper and about 4 km southeast from Pushkin.
 Population: Known since the late 18th century, when Saint Petersburg was the capital of Russian Empire, as a countryside residence of Russian royal family commissioned creation of the town's landmark -palace with a large park, now parts of its federal museum reserve.

 The town developed around the Pavlovsk Palace, a major residence of the Russian imperial family.
 Between 1918 and 1944, its official name was Slutsk, after the revolutionary Vera Slutskaya, and then was changed back to Pavlovsk.
 Pavlovsk is part of the UNESCO World Heritage Site "Historic Centre of Saint Petersburg and Related Groups of Monuments".

 History

 Fortress

 A wooden fortress was built by Russians on the place of Pavlovsk and was known from at least 13th century as part of an Administrative division of Novgorod Land.
 The fortress and the entire region were later captured by the Swedes.
-On 13 August 1702, the Russian army led by Peter the Great and Fyodor Apraksin met Swedes at the Izhora River and pushed them to the fortress.
+On 13 August 1702, the Russian army led by Peter the Great and Fyodor Apraksin met Swedes at the Izhora river and pushed them to the fortress.
 For several days, the Swedish Army was reinforcing their positions but were expelled upon a surprise frontal attack.

 Paul I, an avid fan of the military, had long dreamed of building a stone fortress on the ruins of the Swedish forts.
 After he became an emperor, in 1796, he hired the Italian architect Vincenzo Brenna and raised money for the project.
 By 1798 Brenna raised a Gothic folly, Bip fortress, which fascinated Paul so much that he listed it on the Army register of real fortresses.
 After the death of Catherine, Paul and Brenna expanded the Pavlovsk estate with real military barracks, officers' quarters and a hospital.